Boxing Day: Shopping

 In the United Kingdom, Canada, Australia, New Zealand, and Trinidad and Tobago, Boxing Day is a popular shopping holiday.
 Boxing Day sales are common, and shops often allow dramatic price reductions.
 For many merchants, Boxing Day has become the day of the year with the greatest revenue.
 In the UK, it was estimated in 2009 that up to 12 million shoppers appeared at the sales (a rise of almost 20% compared to 2008, although this was also affected by the fact that the VAT was about to revert to 17.5% from 1 January, following the temporary reduction to 15%).

 Many retailers open very early (typically 5 am or even earlier) and offer doorbuster deals and loss leaders to draw people to their stores.
 It is not uncommon for long queues to form early in the morning of 26 December, hours before the opening of shops holding the big sales, especially at big-box consumer electronics retailers.
 Many stores have a limited quantity of big draw or deeply discounted items.
 Because of the shoulder-to-shoulder crowds, many choose to stay at home and avoid the hectic shopping experience.
 Local media often covers the event, mentioning how early the shoppers began queuing up and showing videos of shoppers queuing and later leaving with their purchased items.
 Many retailers have implemented practices aimed at managing large numbers of shoppers.
 They may limit entrances, restrict the number of patrons in a store at a time, provide tickets to people at the head of the queue to guarantee them a hot ticket item, or canvass queued-up shoppers to inform them of inventory limitations.

+In Canada, Boxing Day was historically the largest retail shopping day of the year, particularly before the widespread adoption of Black Friday sales in the 2010s.
+Major retailers traditionally offered deep post-Christmas discounts, and large crowds were common in shopping centres across the country.

 In some areas of Canada, particularly in Atlantic Canada and parts of Northern Ontario, most retailers are prohibited from opening on Boxing Day, either by provincial law or by municipal bylaw, or by informal agreement among major retailers, to provide a day of relaxation following Christmas Day.
 In these areas, sales otherwise scheduled for 26 December are moved to the 27th.
 The city council of Greater Sudbury, Ontario, which was the largest city in Canada to maintain this restriction as of the early 2010s, formally repealed its store hours bylaw on 9 December 2014.

 While Boxing Day is 26 December, many retailers run the sales for several days before or after 26 December, often up to New Year's Eve, branding it as "Boxing Week".
 Notably, in the recession of late 2008, a record number of retailers held early promotions because of the weak economy.
 In 2009, many retailers with both online and High Street stores launched their online sales on Christmas Eve and their High Street sales on Boxing Day.